3-Notes-Per-String Major Scale Shapes | Secret Weapon (TAB + Practice Tracks)

 Practice Tip #2 - Picking Direction

 Many guitarists use economy picking on 3NPS patterns.
-That is to say they pick Down-Up-Down on the starting string, then Down-Up-Down on the next (see the tablature below in fig 1.1 where the economy picking stokes are illustrated above the tablature staff).
-They believe playing two downstokes in a row as you change string helps you gain playing speed.
+That is to say, they pick Down-Up-Down on the starting string, then Down-Up-Down on the next.

-I advise you to stick to alternate picking, at least until you become familiar and proficient at playing the shapes.
-With practice and good technique, you can shred as fast as you like with alternate picking, just look at guitar players like Paul Gilbert if you need proof.
+With practice and good technique, you can shred as fast as you like with alternate picking.
+Check out guitarists like Paul Gilbert if you need proof.

 At the end of the day, experiment with both picking techniques and stick to what feels natural to you.
+(See the TAB above in Fig. 1.0 where the alternate picking stokes are shown above the TAB staff).

-Fig 1.1 - 3-notes-per-string major scale pattern 1 - Economy picking direction shown
+Fig. 1.1 – 3-notes-per-string major scale pattern 1 – Economy picking direction shown

 Practice Tip #3 - Focus On Technique

-Remember good technique should always be your key practice goal.
+Remember, good technique should always be your key practice goal.
 See this article for some effective practice tips to help you improve fast and avoid wasting practice time.

 Practice Tip #4 - Watch Your Timing